jasonjewik/jasonjewik/README.md

 ## Hello there! 👋
-Me in four bullet points:
+Me in three bullet points:
-- 🤖 My main interest is machine learning, but I also like software engineering, embedded systems, etc.
+- 🌱 I am building software for [AI x Climate Change research](https://github.com/aditya-grover/climate-learn).
-- 🌱 I am thinking about ways we can use tech to help mitigate and adapt to climate change
+- ⚛️ My favorite course of grad school so far is Quantum Programming.
-- 🔨 My editor of choice is VS Code, but I also use emacs and I am trying to master vim
+- 📝 VS Code is my editor of choice, but I also use emacs and vim.
-- 📚 I enjoy reading non-fiction books, playing video games, and hiking
+- 📚 My top-3 recent hobbies are reading, baking, and playing video games.

 If you would like to contact me, please send an email to `jason DOT jewik AT gmail`.

-Last updated: August 7, 2022
+Last updated: December 8, 2022